Bloodsworth - An Innocent Man

-Produced by Gregory Bayne, Co-Produced by Travis Swartz, Associate Produced by Dan Heath & Russell Southam, Directed by Gregory Bayne, Cinematography by Gregory Bayne & Travis Swartz, Editing by Gregory Bayne, Music by Patrick Benolkin, Additional Music by Ryan Bayne, Sound by Jacob Kinch, Featuring Kirk Noble Bloodsworth
+Produced by Gregory Bayne, Co-Produced by Travis Swartz, Associate Produced by Dan Heath & Russell Southam, Directed by Gregory Bayne, Cinematography by Gregory Bayne & Travis Swartz, Additional Cinematography by Matthew McClain, Editing by Gregory Bayne, Music by Patrick Benolkin, Additional Music by Ryan Bayne, Sound by Jacob Kinch, Featuring Kirk Noble Bloodsworth

-Watch the newly released opening sequence rough cut for BLOODSWORTH: An Innocent Man.
+Watch the newly released 15 minutes preview of BLOODSWORTH - An Innocent Man.

 MAKE A TAX-DEDUCTIBLE DONATION TO THE FILM

-To fully fund the completed production, post production, delivery, marketing and distribution of the film we seeking a total of $107,000.00.
-These funds will go directly toward the shooting of our live action recreations, film editing, scoring, sound design and mixing, final delivery of the film, and the initial release of the film in theaters, across various digital platforms and on hard copy formats (such as DVD and Blu-Ray).
+To fully fund the completed production, post production, delivery, marketing and distribution of the film we are seeking a grand total of $75,000.00.
+These funds will go directly toward the completion the film picture and sound editing, production and completion of animated elements for the film, scoring, sound design and mixing, footage license, insurance, as well as the final delivery of the film for distribution including the initial release of the film in theaters, across various digital platforms and on DVD and Blu-Ray.

 THE STORY BEHIND BLOODSWORTH: AN INNOCENT MAN